I finally believed something Trump said, and I’m terrified | Helen Ubiñas

 But there is public opinion, and there are Trump’s whiplash delusions.

-Remember, this was the same virus he originally called a hoax and that this week he was calling an “invisible enemy" that could last months and cause a recession.
+Remember, this was the same virus he originally seemed to be calling a hoax.
+Now, this week, it’s an “invisible enemy" that could last months and cause a recession.

 “They think August, could be July,” Trump said.